ernekz/TravelAppBackend/README.md

 # TravelAppBackend

-Just playing around with SpringBoot creating some services for travel application
+Just playing around with SpringBoot creating some services

+The purspose of this was to get comfortable with Spring Boot by setting the environment and creating working endpoints that can be accesed with Postman